housker/data-sourcing-challenge/README.md

 - [X] A list called titles is created from the "title" column using to_list() (2 points).

 ### Part 2: Access The Movie Database API (40 points)
+*Note:* The movie database was giving abnormally slow responses.
+There were no service outages posted, so perhaps they have been getting higher levels of traffic than their infrastructure can support.
+Fetching all 200 titles in a single notebook cell was proving difficult.
+Every 20 titles took about 30 minutes to resolve.
+(At that rate, doing them in a single cell would have taken about 5 hours).
+The solution was to dump the NYT reviews into a JSON file (`reviews.json`) so that I wouldn't be up against NYT's rate limit, then divvy up the requests to the movie database in a separate file, `get_movie.ipynb`, and once the complete movie list was accumulated in memory, dump that into a JSON file (`movies.json`) as well.
 #### Preparation (4 points):
 - [X] An empty list called tmdb_movies_list is created (1 point).
 - [X] A variable called request_counter is created and assigned the value of 1 (1 point).